 - There are two payment options in the CCP program.
 Students can either be self-pay (Option A) or state-funded (Option B).
 See the Student Cost: Option A vs Option B webpage for more information.

 College tech prep

-Ohio College Tech Prep blends high-level academics with advanced career technology education.
+Ohio College Tech Prep blends high-level academics with advanced career technical education.
 Focused on student success and workforce development, this educational initiative requires collaboration among secondary and post-secondary partners to support students through a smoothly-structured transition from high school to college to careers.

-Students successfully completing the secondary portion of College Tech Prep and continuing in their career pathway at the post-secondary level may earn articulated college credit or Career Technical Credit Transfer (CT)2/CTAGs.
+Students successfully completing the secondary portion of College Tech Prep and continuing in their career pathway at the post-secondary level may earn articulated college credit or Career-Technical Credit Transfer (CT)2/CTAGs.

-Youngstown Early college (yec)
+Youngstown Rayen Early college (yRec)